-No alternate director has been appointed as a member of the Audit Committee.
+No alternate director was appointed as a member of the Audit Committee.

-In compliance with the Malaysian Code on Corporate Governance ("MCCG"), the Chairman of the Audit Committee is not the chairman of the Board of Directors during the financial year ended 31 December 2019 and up to the date of this Report.
+In compliance with Practice 8.1 of the Malaysian Code on Corporate Governance 2017 ("MCCG"), the Chairman of the Audit Committee is not the Chairman of the Board of Directors of the Company.

-The profile of the members can be found on page 3 to 6 of this Annual Report.
+The profile of the members can be found on the Profile of the Directors set out in this Annual Report.